asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 Most importantly these tests tend to be very difficult to understand.
 They suffer from the same code quality issues that the production code suffers from.
 Often developers in this situation come to the correct realization that these tests are hindering them instead of helping them.
 They decide that unit testing doesn't work, and now you have lost them.

 ###Tests are not First-Class Citizens
 Organizations that don't value unit testing obviously don't make unit tests a first-class citizen.
 Part of the role of the coach is to show that **code without unit tests is incomplete**.
 Again, under pressure teams will abandon unit testing when done after developing production code.
-I've heard it time and time again that *__"we ran out of time to write unit tests."__* This statement bothers me for several reasons.
+I've heard it time and time again from developers that *__"we ran out of time to write unit tests."__* This statement bothers me for several reasons.

 * It removes any responsibility from the developer.
 The developer is essentially saying that it is the schedule, the company, the project manager or someone else's fault that unit tests did not get written.
 * It illuminates the obvious issue that tests are not important to the organization otherwise the work would not be complete without them.

 I've encountered situations where developers were checking in tests for features weeks after the feature was considered "complete."

-A very effective way to combat this is to show that unit tests are so important that they should be written **first** (i.e., test-driven development).
+A very effective way to combat this is to show that unit tests are so important that they should be written **first**.
 It is a technique to ensure that even under schedule pressure developers are continuing to practice writing and improving their unit tests.

 > ...We should consider our tests as being first.
 We already know we should write them first; but we should also clean them first, maintain them first, think of them first, and keep them first.
 We should give our tests the highest priority.
 >&mdash; _Robert Martin from his post [Test First](https://blog.8thlight.com/uncle-bob/2013/09/23/Test-first.html)_